Day 1 Muscat-Nakhal- Wadi Bani Awf- Balad Sayt-Jabal Shams (The Grand Canyon of Oman)

 From there we visit the hot spring the spring is tucked away among date farms a couple of kilometers from Nakhal Fort, and it flows year-round with warm mineral water collected in the site pools, several chairs and shades are provided in the “picnic area” near the pool.

-Then we drive up the mountain, this mountain road drives up to the Jebel Shams 3009 meters (the grand canyon of Oman) it’s one of the most adventurous mountains in Oman, offering exciting off-road experience and fantastic views, you reach Canyon view stop there and enjoy the view and photo, from there just short drive to our resort where you spend the night.
+Then we drive up the mountain, this mountain road drives up to the Jebel Shams 3009 meters (the grand canyon of Oman) it’s one of the most adventurous mountains in Oman, offering exciting off-road experiences and fantastic views, you reach Canyon view stop there and enjoy the view and photo, from there just short drive to our resort where you spend the night.

 Overnight in Jabal Shams ( Sama Heights Resorts or similar resort)